rumya0/Yelp-BA/README.md

 ![topcategory](images/topcat.JPG)

 Based on these descriptive items:
-The types of restaurants that most commonly do well in cities like Cambridge, MA are:
+The types of restaurants that most commonly do well (aka, are Top Tier) in cities like Cambridge, MA are:

 1. Bars
 2. American